unicode-org/cldr/docs/ldml/tr35-keyboards.md

 It is recognized that the processing described here seems to be an innovation among Unicode normalization implementations.

-This specification has markers 'glued' (remaining with) the following character so that if a context ends with a marker, that marker would be guaranteed to remain at the end after processing.
-Authors can keep a marker together with a character of interest by emitting the marker just before the character of interest, that is, `output="\m{marker}X"` instead of `output="X\m{marker}"`.
+This specification has markers 'glued' (remaining with) the following character so that if a context ends with a marker, that marker would be guaranteed to remain at the end after processing, consistently located with respect to the next keystroke to be input.
+Alternatively, authors can keep a marker together with a character of interest by emitting the marker just previous to the character of interest, that is, `output="\m{marker}X"` instead of `output="X\m{marker}"`.

 ### Normalization and Character Classes